Dog Mental Illness Symptoms: Your Complete 2026 Guide

 What it looks like:

-- Constant vigilance or “scanning” for threats
+- Constant vigilance or "scanning" for threats (never fully relaxing).

-- Difficulty settling down or relaxing
+- Difficulty settling down.

-- Overreacting to normal household sounds
+- Overreacting to normal household sounds.

-- Stress shedding
+- Stress shedding (dandruff and hair falling out instantly).

-- Digestive issues during stressful periods
+- Digestive issues during stressful periods (nervous diarrhea is real).

-- Excessive barking at perceived threats
+- Excessive barking at perceived threats.

 The challenge: